You need to be great with figures and have the ability to explain financial information clearly to excel as a chartered

 - integrated case study exams.

 There are stopping-off points and interim awards if required by an individual or an organisation.

-For example, if you complete the operational level you are eligible for the CIMA Diploma in Management Accounting, and if you complete the management level, you will be eligible for the CIMA Advanced Diploma in Management Accounting.
+For example, if you complete the operational level you are eligible for the CIMA Diploma in Management Accounting, and if you complete the management level you'll be eligible for the CIMA Advanced Diploma in Management Accounting, as well as Chartered Global Management Accountant (CGMA) designation.

 Many employers offering CIMA training to graduates will have a structured programme that combines the practical experience required, with opportunities to study for the examinations.
 Although many employers will give employees time off for study leave, there is a substantial amount of private study required.